Tandur-Team/.github/profile/README.md

 We are from team C22-PS024, and this is our project repository.

-Our project combines technology from path machine learning, android, and cloud computing to produce a mobile application that can predict the best crops/plants based on geospatial conditions.
+Our project combines technology from machine learning, android, and cloud computing to produce a mobile application that can predict the best crops/plants based on geospatial conditions.

 ## Project Branch
 - [Machine Learning](https://github.com/Tandur-Team/tandur-ml)